Bruss–Duerinckx theorem

 Here populations with a society structure are modeled by so-called resource-dependent branching processes (RDBPs).

 The objective of RDBPs is to model different society structures and to compare the advantages and disadvantages of different societies, with the focus being on human societies.
-A RDBP is a discrete time branching process (BP) in which individuals are supposed to have to work in order to be able to live and to reproduce.
+A RDBP is a discrete time branching process (BP) in which individuals are supposed to have to work to be able to live and to reproduce.
 The population decides on a current society form by a policy, that is a prescription of rules how available resources are to be distributed among the individuals.
 Policies may change over the generations by the interaction of individuals.

 Adapting the model to reality

 To model a human society, a RDBP incorporates a part from an initial state (number of ancestors at time 0) individual demands for resources (standard of living), creation (production) of new resources for the next generation (including non-consumption and heritage of resources), a policy to distribute resources, and a control option for individuals interacting with the society.
 For simplicity the reproduction in a RDBP is modeled as being asexual, but the option to replace the mean reproduction rate by the so-called average reproduction rate of mating units (see Galton-Watson processes and ref.
 1984) allows to show that the main results given below are not affected by this simplification.